Cameo lets the sort-of famous call out your name

 When they recruited friend Devon Townsend, a former Microsoft employee and Vine star, to be their CTO, Townsend contributed his experience with limited celebrity.
 He regularly got direct messages from fans asking for shout-outs.
 That gave them the idea of expanding beyond athletes.

-In a way, it's an evolution of the selfie -- assuming you're lucky enough to (a.) run into a celebrity and (b.) take a photo with that person.
+In a way, it's an evolution of the selfie -- assuming you're lucky enough to (a) happen upon a celebrity and (b) take a photo with that person.

 But there's a difference between bumping into celebrity blogger Perez Hilton and just booking his time (available now for a mere $25 -- he didn't respond to a request for comment).
 With Cameo, you don't have to leave things to chance.